The Perron-Frobenius theorem for multi-homogeneous mappings

 \section{Acknowledgments}

-The authors are grateful to Shmuel Friedland and Lek-Heng Lim for a number of insightful discussions and for pointing out relevant references.
-This work has been funded by the ERC starting grant NOLEPRO 307793.
-The work of F.T. has been also partially funded by the MSC individual fellowship MAGNET 744014.
+We are grateful to Shmuel Friedland and Lek-Heng Lim for a number of insightful discussions and for pointing out relevant references.
+We would also like to thank three anonymous referees for their careful reading of the manuscript and their very useful comments that largely improved the quality of the final manuscript.